 Intercom’s mission has always been to make internet business personal.
 Back when the company was founded in 2011, technology didn’t allow online businesses connect with customers in the same ways they did in person.

 Our founders’ goal in creating Intercom was to fix this broken connection.
 Through innovating how businesses and customers interact for the last seven years, we have changed consumers’ expectations for how they talk with businesses.
-We now help over 30 thousand businesses of all types and sizes grow faster through better customer relationships.
+We now help tens of thousands of businesses of all types and sizes grow faster through better customer relationships.

 But despite advances, limitations remain.
 This week, our CEO and co-founder Eoghan McCabe and product leader Matt Hodges delivered our vision for the future of business messaging and automation at The Next Chapter keynote, which you can watch above.
 Short on time?
 Here are our three key takeaways and the full transcript below: